 Strong material that can take a beating.
 Rotating sleeves that lets plates rotate takes pressure off joints.
 Larger curve in center allows greater range of motion for skull crusher tricep extension.
 Diamond knurling increases grip security.

 Some reviews claim issues with ring collars coming loose or parts missing upon delivery.

-High-capacity weight load, up to 350lbs.
-Has 2 inch diameter for regulation Olympic weight plates.
+High-capacity weight load of up to 350 lbs.
+Has 2-inch diameter for regulation Olympic weight plates.
 Plates smoothly move on and off the bar.
 Knurling gives good grip without tearing up your hands.
 Solid material for intense workouts.